 Following on from last months’ topic on company culture, I thought I’d share how a new CEO brought about a change in a culture that impacted the company’s success and turned it from a loss maker to a money maker.
 Many of you will have heard of this man and his story, however, it is always helpful to have a reminder.

 Alan who has now retired, joined the new company as CEO and he was brought in to halt the decline to bankruptcy that seemed to be inevitable.
 The company was in such a bad state that the board and bankruptcy lawyers based in Fort Lauderdale unconventionally decided to take on Alan who was from outside the company and from outside the industry.
 Alan started his career as an engineer and was keen on proven processes to achieve results, he had successfully managed his previous company making it a leaner and more profitable business and the new company hoped he would do the same for them.
 There is a law firm to defend against wage garnish ment who helps in clearing any kind of wages and employment cases that are prevailing in a company.
+People can check out Cibik Law, P.C. in Philadelphia, PA attorneys if there are bankruptcy cases.

 The problem is the system, not the people